bwad/bo/README.md

 `bo` is a commandline application for generating and working with backbone projects.

 `bo`'s primary purpose at this point is generating simple backbone based projects for prototyping.

 #Dependencies

 `bo` makes use of the following fine tools/packages:

-- grunt
+- grunt/gulp
 - underscore
 - jade
-- commander
+- commander.js
 - backbone
 - jquery
 - bootstrap